dgramop/dhruv.fund/README.md

 <h4>You still own everything</h4>
 You own your intellectual property, and you own the stuff you bought (even after I reimburse it).<br/><br/>

 However, you grant me a license to share the photos of your work & undetailed descriptions of your project.
-This is so I can build a case for this sort of "ad-hoc" funding
+This is so I can build a case for this sort of "ad-hoc" funding<br/>
 </details>

 [^1]: Slushy Fund is run by an aulmn, and is not affiliated with George Mason University.